 Fazio Farms – Portland, OR

-Open daily from late September to Halloween.
+Open daily starting September 26, 2014.
 It has a 6.5 acre maze with 2 miles of paths through the corn field.
 Other activities include tractor hay ride, hay bale maze, hay bale pyramid, bouncy slide and pumpkin ring toss.

 Portland Pumpkin Farm – Portland, OR